Fettes pupil expelled after taking ecstasy

 A BOARDER at one of the Capital's top independent schools has been expelled after turning up at a Sunday chapel service on ecstasy.

-The 16-year-old Russian was taken to hospital from £33,000-a-year Fettes College after the incidentin front of fellow students.
+The 16-year-old Russian was taken to hospital from £33,000-a-year Fettes College after foaming at the mouth in front of fellow students.

 He recovered before being released and reported to police after more of the class A drug was understood to have been found in his room.